PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 mcdsts = pcdl.TimeSeries('output/')
 ```

-Fine tuned the what data from a time step will be loaded
+Fine tuned what data from a time step will be loaded
 Here we only load cell data, not even information about cell type ID:label mapping.

 ```python